 Extra Charges to Pay if Your Backpack is Overweight

 We will weigh your backpack before your trek starts.
-If it weighs more than 13kg (or 26kg if you’ve paid to have your own porter), we will charge you $1 per extra kilo per day.
-So, if you have an extra 3 kilos and you are trekking for 10 days, we will charge you an extra $30, which will be paid in cash directly to your porter.
+If it weighs more than 13kg (or 25kg if you’ve paid to have your own porter), we will charge you $1.50 per extra kilo per day.
+So, if you have an extra 3 kilos and you are trekking for 10 days, we will charge you an extra $45, which will be paid in cash directly to your porter.

-If you would like to know about the cost to have one porter for yourself (to carry up to 26kg), just let us know.
+If you would like to know about the cost to have one porter for yourself (to carry up to 25kg), just let us know.
 We’ll happily provide a revised quote.
 This could work out much cheaper depending on how much you plan to take with you.
+And it helps us ensure our porters are carrying safe loads.

 Essentials to Keep With You